Areas of Study and Degrees

 Student Academic Assessment Policy

-The Council for the Accreditation of Educator Preparation (CAEP), the accreditation body for the School of Education, has standards which require that candidates demonstrate the knowledge, skills and professional dispositions necessary for educators and educational leaders.
+The Council for the Accreditation of Educator Preparation (CAEP), and other accreditation bodies governing the work of the School of Education and its programs, have standards which require that candidates demonstrate the knowledge, skills and professional dispositions necessary for educators and educational leaders.
 Assessments of knowledge, skills and professional dispositions occur regularly throughout programs.

 At any point during the student's matriculation through the program, the faculty retains the right to review any student behavior that may negatively affect the welfare of others, particularly K-12 students who are served by teacher education.
 Such a review may result in the student being encouraged to receive additional support and assistance or in not being permitted to continue in the program.
 The following are offered as examples of such behaviors: